• Newsletters

 What to use to clean Birkenstocks

-To keep the leather or suede straps of your Birkenstock sandals free of stains, odors and disinfect them, Agolli recommends using a clean white cloth soaked in a small amount of rubbing alcohol.
+To keep the leather or suede straps of your Birkenstock sandals free of stains, odours and disinfect them, Agolli recommends using a clean white cloth soaked in a small amount of rubbing alcohol.
 Use the damp cloth to dab away at stains.
 The process dries out the leather, so follow up with a cream or wax leather conditioner once the rubbing alcohol has evaporated completely.
 For a quick fix, try SandalRescue+ wipes.

 Keeping a suede brush in your cleaning kit is a good idea, as it can buff out dirt without the need to use cleaning products or alcohol.